AdobeDocs/experience-manager-64.en/help/communities/enablement-published-site.md

 ### Prevent anonymous access on JCR {#prevent-anonymous-access-on-jcr}

-A known limitation exposes the community site content to anonymous visitors through  jcr  content and  json , though **allow anonymous access** is disabled for the site's content.
+A known limitation exposes the community site content to anonymous visitors through  jcr  content and  json , though **[!UICONTROL allow anonymous access]** is disabled for the site's content.
 However, this behavior can be controlled using Sling Restrictions as a workaround.

 To protect your community site's content from access by anonymous users through  jcr  content and  json , follow these steps: